fserb/bkc/pages/bouncing/bouncing.md

 ```op:+
 ```

 Next we need to deal with the collision between them.
-We should make a $n^2$ loop that checks every control against each other.
-But since we will only have two controls, we shortcirtcuit it to just call the collision function once.
+The correct way would be to make a $n^2$ loop that checks every control against all others.
+But since we will only have two controls, we short-circuit it to just call the collision function once.

 ```op:update-1,label:update_collision+1